spacecat33/scraping-reading/README.md

 inspect the page.
 (You can just right-click anywhere on the page and select "inspect element".)

-[this Flatiron School link]: http://flatironschool.com/
+[this flatiron school link]: http://flatironschool.com/

 You should see something like this:

 ![browser console example](https://curriculum-content.s3.amazonaws.com/web-development/ruby/scraping_flatironschool_console_example_01.png)

 The [element inspector][] view on the bottom half of the page is revealing all of the page's HTML to us!
-In fact, the HTML it is showing us is *exactly the same* as the HTML `put` out to our terminal with the help of Nokogiri and open-uri.
+In fact, the HTML it is showing us is _exactly the same_ as the HTML `put` out to our terminal with the help of Nokogiri and open-uri.

 Now that we understand what Nokogiri is and have seen how it opens the HTML that makes up a web page, let's look at how we use it to actually scrape information.